-I won’t go into details on how to upload each type of image because I will be writing a very extensive post about it soon.
+I won’t detail how to upload each type of image because I will be writing a very extensive post about it soon.
 However, I want to mention 3 types of images and the differences you need to know to have a good experience with the Print then Cut setting.

 1) Images With a Solid Background

 These types of images are often very busy, or they usually have a solid background.
-They require extra work because you need to isolate the part of the image you want to actually cut.
+They require extra work because you need to isolate the image you want to cut.

 These images have certain names and/or extensions and you can recognize them when they end in .jpg, .gif, .bmp.